Danes Welcome Vietnamese President

 Meanwhile, Crown Princess Mary hosted a luncheon for the First Lady at Amalienborg, before the two women paid a visit to the ‘Bumblebee’ kindergarten in Hellerup.
 The kindergarten is one of the education centres in Denmark which uses the ‘Free From Bullying’ project The Mary Foundation introduced to encourage social inclusion.

 In the evening, the Queen hosted a gala dinner at Fredensborg Palace, to celebrate the long-standing bilateral relations between the two nations.
 The guests, which included Danish Prime Minister Helle Thorning-Schmidt and members of the Vietnamese delegation, were provided a dinner of dried cod mousse, lemon chicken, pork neck with seasonal vegetables and prawn rice salad.

 The visit will finish on September 20.Filed under Danish Royals, German Royals

-Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie of Denmark, Sayn-Wittgenstein-Berleburg, Vietnam.
+Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie, Sayn-Wittgenstein-Berleburg, Vietnam.